stemoutreach/CodeCreateLab/Guides/03-pico-breadboarding.md

 ## Troubleshooting
 - **LED never lights:**
   - Flip the LED (long leg toward the GPIO path).
-  - Ensure the resistor is **in series** and not placed across the same row.
   - Confirm pin number in code matches the GPIO you used.
 - **Button always “pressed” or never pressed:**
   - Make sure the button connects across the **gap** and one side goes to **GND**.